statgen/pheweb-rg-pipeline/README.md

 ### Configuration

-Before running the pipeline you may need to change your `config.json` file:
+Before running the pipeline you may need to change your `nextflow.config` file:
-- Set your working directory in the `workdir` field.
-Pipeline will write all intermediate and final results to this working directory.
-Default working directory is `.` (i.e. current directory with the `Snakemake` file).
 - Specify path to the directory with LDSC tool in the `LDSC` field.
 - Specify path to HapMap SNP list (i.e. w_hm3.snplist) in `LDSC_snplist` field.
 - Specify path to LD scores directory (i.e. eur_w_ld_chr/) in `LDSC_scores` field.
-- Provide column names inside `columns` field collection.
+- Provide column names inside `columns` configuration scope.
 - Set `no_effect` to 0 if analyzing regression coefficients and 1 if analyzing odds-rations.

 ### Input

-The input file must be named `pheno-list.json` and must be placed to your `workdir` (see Configuration section).
+The input file must be named `pheno-list.json`.
 It has the same format as in PheWEB data import pipeline.
 ```json
 [
  {